paulipa/sico-wiki/joinus.md

 Any player in EVE can join us if they agree on our simple rules located in here: [Coalition rules](/community/rules).
 If you are an friendly and mature player you will be good to go!
 A list of our entry level corporations that accept any players in are located in the "sico public" ingame channel and listed on our homepage.

 ### Step 1
-Join ingame channel called `sico public` by pressing on the `+` sign on top of any chat window and by typing in `sico public` in the search field
+Join ingame channel called `LinkNet public` by pressing on the `+` sign on top of any chat window and by typing in `LinkNet public` in the search field

 ### Step 2
 Read the MOTD message (the pinned message on the channel)